FerretDB/FerretDB/website/docs/security/authentication.md

 ---
 sidebar_position: 1
-slug: /security/ # referenced in README.md
-description: Learn to use authentication mechanisms of the backend
+description: Learn to use authentication mechanisms
 ---

 # Authentication